vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/localtunneldebugger.md

 ### Implementing the debugger

-Your provider is responsible for resolving the debug target (such as a pod or service) when a resource is targeted via the Cluster explorer, and controls the tunneling and debugging behavior of the command.
+Your provider is responsible for resolving the debug target (such as a pod or service) when a resource is targeted via the Cluster explorer.
+You can use the cluster explorer API to do so (resolveCommandTarget method).
+This parameter will be undefined if the debugging action is initiated through the Visual Studio command palette.
+Your provider controls the tunneling and debugging behavior of the command.

 ## Registering the cloud provider

 In order to hook into the Debug (Local Tunnel) option, a local debug provider must be _registered_ with the Kubernetes extension.
 This is the responsibility of the VS Code extension that hosts the debug provider.
 To do this, the extension must:

 * Activate in response to the `kubernetes.cloudExplorer` view